Manchester Corporation Tramways

 In the first four years or so of operation, motormen (known as 'drivers' in Manchester) were issued with double-breasted jackets with four pairs of buttons (presumably brass — see link) and lapels; the jacket collars carried an employee number on the bearer's left-hand side (in individual brass numerals) and a brass, underlined script-lettering grade badge — 'Driver' — on the other side.
 The badge was of one-piece construction, underlined, and with the tail cut off obliquely from top left to bottom right (see photo below); this pattern of badge appears to have been used by only a very small number of operators, namely: Manchester Corporation Tramways, and the nearby systems of Stalybridge, Mossley, Hyde and Dukinfield Tramways, and the South Lancashire Tramways Company; the latter two presumably followed Manchester's lead in this regard.
 Conductors (known as 'guards' in Manchester) wore single-breasted jackets with five buttons and stand-up collars.
 Like the motormen, an employee number was worn on the bearer's left-hand collar and a grade badge — 'Guard' — on the right-hand side.
 Both grades were also issued with drooping-peak caps; these had a steeply inclined glossy peak and bore a large brass cap badge comprising the municipal arms above a ribbon bearing the full system title: 'MANCHESTER CORPORATION TRAMWAYS'.

 Around 1903, a change was made to the style of the motormen's tunics, as well as to the headwear of all tramcar staff.
 Motormen were now issued with double-breasted, lancer-style tunics with five pairs of buttons and stand-up collars; the latter continued to bear the same insignia as previously.
 Having said that, several photographs have survived which show motormen wearing the same style of single-breasted jackets issued to conductors, so the change-over probably took place as and when individuals were due to be issued with replacement garments.
-The caps were initially soft-topped peaked type, however, these do not appear to have lasted long — perhaps only two or three years, before being replaced by a smarter style of peaked cap with a tensioned crown (top).
+The caps were initially a soft-topped peaked type, however, these do not appear to have lasted long — perhaps only two or three years, before being replaced by a smarter style of peaked cap with a tensioned crown (top).
 Both styles of cap carried the same cap badges as the earlier drooping-peak caps.
-At some point, probably towards the end of the Great War, epaulettes were added to both the jackets and the greatcoats.
+At some point, probably towards the end of the Great War, epaulettes were added to both the jackets and the greatcoats, though photographs have also survived from the same period which show jackets without epaulettes.

 A change was made to a more modern style of uniform some time around 1930.
 Jackets for all tramcar staff were now double-breasted with four pairs of closely spaced buttons, two waist pockets, lapels and epaulettes (with button fastenings); the latter, like the greatcoats (see later), appear to have carried an employee number in individual metal numerals on the left-hand side, and a grade badge on the right-hand side.
 The uniform material was blue serge with red piping, and probably carried brass 'Manchester Corporation Transport' insignia (cap badges and buttons), a switch later being made to chrome 'Manchester Corporation Transport' insignia, probably in the 1940's.